pipewrk/llm-core/PIPELINE_HELPERS.md

 ## withErrorHandling(step)

 Wrap a step so that any thrown exception becomes a pause.
-The returned step catches exceptions from the original step, stores the error on `ctx.error` (if that property exists) and returns `{ done: false, reason: 'error', payload: doc }`.
+The returned step catches exceptions from the original step and returns `{ done: false, reason: 'error', payload: doc }` without mutating the context.

 ```ts
 import { withErrorHandling } from "@jasonnathan/llm-core";